Toma5OD/AutomatedPatch/ReadMe.md

 This pipeline requires Jenkins with the Pipeline plugin installed.
 Additionally, the pipeline expects the `patch-creator.jar` file and the RH-SSO source code at the specified paths.

+## Differences Between This Jenkins Pipeline and the Previous Patch Script

+The primary differences between this new Jenkins pipeline and the previous Bash patch script include the following:

+1. **Programming Language:** The new pipeline is written in Groovy for Jenkins, a continuous integration/continuous deployment (CI/CD) server, while the previous script is written in Bash.

+2. **Pipeline Stages:** The new pipeline breaks down the process into distinct stages: 'Prepare Environment', 'Download and Unpack Zip', 'Patch Creation', and 'Patch Implementation'.
+The old script doesn't have explicit stages, making it harder to identify where a problem might occur.

+3. **Error Handling:** The new pipeline has robust error handling at each stage and provides detailed error messages for troubleshooting.
+In the old script, errors are less straightforward to handle and debug.

+4. **Patch Implementation:** The new pipeline implements the patch into the RH-SSO source code, while the old script just generates the patch.

+5. **Environment Variables:** The previous script depends on environment variables and command-line arguments, while the new pipeline uses Jenkins parameters which can be input at runtime or configured for automated runs.

+6. **Running Environment:** The previous Bash script runs in a shell environment, while the new pipeline runs within the Jenkins environment, offering more flexibility and better integration with other CI/CD processes.

+Here's a side-by-side comparison for each stage:

+- **Prepare Environment:**

+    The new pipeline starts with a 'Prepare Environment' stage, which cleans the workspace for a fresh run.
+There's no equivalent in the previous script.

+- **Download and Unpack Zip:**

+    The old script creates a patch based on the files modified in a specified branch.
+In contrast, the new pipeline downloads and unpacks a zip file, providing flexibility in fetching files.

+- **Patch Creation:**

+    Both the script and the new pipeline have patch creation steps.
+However, the old script requires creating a config.xml file to specify the details for the patchCreator.sh command, while the new pipeline directly runs a Java command with specified parameters.

+- **Patch Implementation:**

+    This is a new stage in the Jenkins pipeline, where the created patch is implemented into the Java application.
+The old script doesn't have this stage; it only creates the patch.

+Remember, the new pipeline requires Jenkins with the Pipeline plugin installed.
+The old script can be run directly in a shell environment.

+These changes enhance the overall maintainability and readability of the pipeline, making it more manageable, versatile, and aligned with modern development practices.

 ## Additional Information

 This pipeline is a work-in-progress by Tomas O Dalaigh and the Keycloak Automation team at Red Hat.
 Your feedback and contributions are greatly appreciated and will help us improve the pipeline.